 According to arguments by separation of scales \cite{FlaPap, FlaPap21}, stochastic 2D fluid equations driven by multiplicative transport noise in Stratonovich form are suitable models in fluid dynamics, see also \cite{Holm, CFH19} for variational considerations.
-Here, the transport noise is assumed to be spatially divergence free, replacing the incompressible flows mentioned above.
+Here, transport noise is assumed to be spatially divergence free, playing the role of incompressible flows mentioned above and modelling the turbulent actions of small-scale fluid components on larger ones.
 Indeed, such equations have already been studied by many authors, see for instances \cite{BCF, MikRoz04, MikRoz05, BFM, HLN19}.
-Recently, Galeati \cite{Galeati} proved that stochastic linear transport equations on the torus $\T^d$ converges, under a certain scaling limit of the transport noise to high Fourier modes, to a deterministic parabolic equation.
-Later on, we have applied in \cite{FGL} this idea to the vorticity form of stochastic 2D Euler equation with transport noise, which is shown to converge weakly to the deterministic 2D Navier-Stokes equations in vorticity form; similar results were proved in \cite{LuoSaal, Luo21} for other equations.
-Rewriting the equations in mild form via the heat semigroup, we have improved the above weak limit results by establishing some explicit convergence rates (\cite{FGL21b}); moreover, this approach enables us to obtain some properties on mixing and dissipation enhancement for linear equations driven by transport noise, see \cite[Section 1.3]{FGL21b} and also \cite{FGL21c, FlaLuongo22} for heat equations perturbed by transport noise in a bounded domain or a channel.
+Recently, Galeati \cite{Galeati} proved that stochastic linear transport equations on the torus $\T^d$ converge, under a certain scaling limit of the transport noise to high Fourier modes, to a deterministic parabolic equation.
+Later on, we have applied in \cite{FGL} this idea to the vorticity form of stochastic 2D Euler equations with transport noise, showing that they converge weakly to the deterministic 2D Navier-Stokes equations in vorticity form; similar results were proved in \cite{LuoSaal, Luo21} for other equations.
+Rewriting the equations in mild form via the heat semigroup, we have improved in \cite{FGL21b} the above weak limit results by establishing some explicit convergence rates; moreover, this approach enables us to obtain some properties on mixing and dissipation enhancement for linear equations driven by transport noise, see \cite[Section 1.3]{FGL21b} and also \cite{FGL21c, FlaLuongo22} for stochastic heat equations with transport noise in a bounded domain or a channel.